ariaghora/ariaghora.github.io/src/about.md

 ## Language

-This website is written mostly in English, but I also write some articles in Indonesian (Bahasa Indonesia).
+This website is written mostly in English, but I also write articles in Indonesian (Bahasa Indonesia).
-Articles written in Indonesian are marked with [🇮🇩] sign.
+Articles written in English are marked with [🇬🇧] sign.
 I am not a native English speaker, but I will try my best.

 ## Website technical details